abtion/guidelines/tools_and_services/managing_access_to_1pw_vaults_and_project_data.md

   - The project's main developers, (people with most knowledge), will remain access to the Vault.

 **3. Each team/department has their own Vault**
   - _PM, Marketing, Design.
-C-level, Sales:_ Relatively sentitive logins related team related.
-(All shared admin logins kategorised by department.
+C-level, Sales:_ Shared logins categorised by department.
 Personal logins should be saved in private.
-  - _Internal Infrastucture:_ Relatively sentitive logins related to digital infrastucture. (fx.
-Rollbar, BrowserStack, etc.)
+  - _Internal Infrastucture:_ Shared logins related to digital infrastucture that are not app specific.
+An item belongs to this vault if:
+    - It offers development-wise functionality, it does not store client-sensitive data and is paid by Abtion.
+E.g. BrowserStack
+    -  It contains information about several apps and is pending to be migrated into a client-specific plan.
+E.g. Rollbar.
-  - _Technical Red Tape:_ Logins that are highly sentisivtive and tech related (fx. admin login on heroku, AWS, etc.)
+  - _Technical Red Tape:_ Tech-related logins that are highly sensitive.
+E.g. Admin login on heroku
-  - _Shared:_ Logins that are not sensitive and can be shared within the entire company. (fx. wifi code, educational logins, Kahoot, etc.)
+  - _Shared:_ Logins that are not sensitive and can be shared within the entire company.
+E.g. wifi code, educational logins, Kahoot.

 **4. Alignment with License overview + Clients overview**
   - Keep the license overview up to date.
 This will help us to track activity on services and licenses + will make it easier to downgrade/upgrade when needed.